ddttom/doc2web/README.md

   - Automatically detects table of contents and index elements in DOCX files
   - Properly decorates these elements in the output with appropriate styling
   - Prevents unnecessary content duplication in web output
-  - Improves readability by properly formatting navigation elements in web formats

 ### v1.0.3 (2025-05-16)